matteocacioppo/LIS_Kaggle/README.md

 - Radar video signals aligned with RGB.
 - Each sample belongs to one of 126 gesture classes.

-We preprocess the data as follows:
+I preprocess the data as follows:
 - Extract **up to 30 frames** from each RGB and radar video.
 If a video has fewer than 30 frames, we **pad** with zeros.
 - Extract features from each frame using:
   - **ResNet50** for RGB